 - Saturday, January 23: Prenatal Yoga for the Lower Back and Sciatica: Spinal Health (23:37)

 - Sunday, January 30: Prenatal Yoga: Meditations (16:47)

 10. Read at least 5 books classified as “classic literature.”

 Will vetoed The Silmarillion as classic literature (besides, I’ve read it already) & he suggested I pick up Catch-22 so that is the first work of classic literature I am going to read this year.
 I’m not actually looking forward to it but I think it’ll be good for me.

 11. Grow my emergency savings account to at least $5,000.

 At the end of the month my emergency savings account was at: $1,416.28.

-**Note: don’t fret, this is not our *only* emergency/retirement/slush fund account; it’s just the one tied to my personal bank account.
-Between Will & I we have 2 Roth IRA accounts, 1 investment retirement account, 1 pension accounts, 2 checking accounts at 2 different banks, 2 savings at two different banks, & our mortgage/tax escrow account.
+*Note: don’t fret, this is not our *only* emergency/retirement/slush fund account; it’s just the one tied to my personal bank account.
+Between Will & I we have 2 Roth IRA accounts, 1 investment retirement account, 1 pension account, 2 checking accounts at 2 different banks, 2 savings at two different banks, & our mortgage/tax escrow account.